mariokerciku/wiki-daprworkshop/Lab-2:-Adding-Dapr-sidecars.md

 ![image](https://user-images.githubusercontent.com/5504642/173665452-f56ffbb0-470f-4092-8872-360f28bd3a6d.png)

 ## Running your application with Dapr sidecars
 Try your new container composition and see if everything works as expected.
-You can check these URLs to see if Zipkin is working correctly: http://localhost:9412
+You can check this URL to see if Zipkin is working correctly: http://localhost:9412